AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

    `stmt+mcdc`     | Statement, Decision and MCDC Coverage

-All the non-exempted violations are reported using a consistent format, as follows:
+All the violations are reported using a consistent format, as follows:

 ::